merlinmann/taskpaper-config/Introduction.md

         - RECC: start with an existing style sheet
             - to learn how it works
             - to save yourself a huge amount of effort
-  - // TODO more sexy, later-on stuff goes here
+  - // TODO put more sexy, later-on stuff here

 [^1]: I'm _pretty_ sure these are the default key commands.
 But, if you ever have any doubt (as ever) just type `CMD-SHIFT-/` to bring up the Help menu to search all the menu items.